Energy conservation projects with less than $20,000 in qualified costs may be eligible for a tax credit.

 About $2 million in tax credits are available on a first-come, first-serve basis for projects that meet certain requirements.

-Note: EIP tax credit programs are scheduled to sunset at the end of tax year 2017, which means final applications for some projects may be due as early as December 31, 2017.
+at the end of the 2017 tax year, which for some applicants was as early as December 31, 2017.

 What projects qualify?